-Top 10 Richest Countries In Europe 2019 – Of the seven continents in the world, Europe is undoubtedly the most developed, and definitely the one with the highest number of richest countries.
+Top 10 Richest Countries In Europe – Of the seven continents in the world, Europe is undoubtedly the most developed, and definitely the one with the highest number of richest countries.
 The continent has an area of 10,180,000 km and is surrounded on the north by the Arctic Ocean, the Atlantic Ocean to the west, and the Mediterranean Sea to the south.
 Europe has about 50 nations, with a total of about 741 million people.
 The continent has numerous global eye-catching structures and cities like Paris and London among others.
 So, what are the richest countries in Europe?

-Majority of the European nations have enough Per capita GDP to keep the majority of their populace above the poverty line, but below are the Top ten richest countries in the continent
+The majority of the European nations have enough Per capita GDP to keep the majority of their populace above the poverty line, but below are the top ten richest countries in the continent of Europe.

 The country is located in western Europe, with an area of 2,586 square kilometres, surrounded by Belgium, France, and Germany. it’s capital Luxembourg city is the location of the European court of justice.
 The nation’s official languages are Luxembourgish, French, and German.
 The country is one of the least populated with about six hundred thousand people.
 Luxembourg is one of the founding fathers of the European Union.
 With a reasonable part of its population being foreigners’ majorly from Portugal, Belgium France, Germany, and Italy, the country has integrated outsiders, yet still maintaining it’s national identity.

 Luxembourg is extremely productive, with its government debt one of the lowest in the world.
 The average Luxembourg citizen standard of living is even higher than that of an average American.
-The country has a GDP Total of $64 billion and a GDP per capita of $109,192.
+The country has a GDP per capita of $104,103.
 The countries economy is largely dependent on steel, banking and industrial and finance sectors.
 The country’s financial environment, is very favourable to investors, as they invest heavily to keep company taxes relatively low.
 Companies like Skype and eBay have their regional headquarters in Luxembourg City.
-Luxembourg has an unemployment rate of 5.5 percent, which is largely due to the fact that, With the reduced tax attracting several companies, the companies invariably offers employment to the Luxembourg small populace.
+Luxembourg has an unemployment rate of 5.5 percent, which is largely due to the fact that, With the reduced tax attracting several companies, the companies invariably offer employment to the Luxembourg small populace.
 The wealth of the nation is also fostered by their relatively small size, as the cost of infrastructures, the defense is low, for instance, Luxembourg has a standing army of about a thousand soldiers.

 Sweden is located in Northern Europe, It is a Scandinavian country.
 It is flanked by Norway to the west, and north, Finland to the east and Denmark to the south-east side.
 Sweden has a total population of about 10 million.
 Swedish is the official language of Sweden, and the country has an area of 450,295 km square.
 Sweden is the largest country in Northern Europe and the 4th largest in Europe.
 Sweden has 25 provinces, and about 65 percent of its total land is covered with forests, while the urban areas contain more than 80 percent of the countries population.
 Sweden is much drier and warmer than in other places with similar weather.
 Sweden is well known for its coastal cities and attractive islands.